April Checklist: Spring is here!

 Tomatoes: Start Tomatoes anytime from now until late April; the earlier you sow 'em, the earlier you reap your tomato bounty.
 That said, tomatoes started earlier require more coddling.
 If you use a cold frame, they must be amply protected from frosty nights (by bringing them inside or covering the cold frame with a blanket when temps dip into the low- to mid-twenties).
 If you start them indoors, make sure they get sufficient light.

-These are just a few of our favorite vegetables to sow in April; for a full schedule of vegetable sowings through May, consult this regional Spring Planting Guide.
-And we haven’t even covered flowers!
-Check our “Growing Instructions” and “Quick Facts” under each seed listing for more sowing tips.
+These are just a few of our favorite vegetables and flowers to sow in April; for a full schedule of vegetable sowings through May, consult this regional Spring Planting Guide.

 And one more April to-do: don't forget to read a poem!
 April is National Poetry Month, and poetry and gardening go hand-in-hand.